JonasWetzel94/AppleDot-Financial-Ratios/README.md

 | Valuation       | P/E                           | **1.45** |
 | Efficiency      | Total Asset Turnover          | **2.20** |

-Metrics calculated from the project’s provided statements and notes. :contentReference[oaicite:0]{index=0}

 ---

 ## Case Description
 AppleDot Ltd (consumer electronics) engages in the design, manufacture, and sale of devices and services.
-The task is to evaluate the company’s performance using a robust ratio framework and benchmark the results against industry averages. :contentReference[oaicite:1]{index=1}
+The task is to evaluate the company’s performance using a robust ratio framework and benchmark the results against industry averages.

 ---